 Mentored in ‘03 by Keith Armstrong, Kelli Dipple and Mike Stubbs on networked performance under an Australia Council New Media Arts grant, she continued her research in that field developing and performing in the ’07-‘10 UpStage Festivals; Backyard Dances for Electrosmog Festival ‘10; ‘Angry Women‘ by Annie Abrahams (11-12) and participated in ‘10 LIVE.MEDIA+PERFORMANCE.LAB at EMPAC, NY with Johannes Birringer and Mark Coniglio.

-She has collaborated with artists from around the world, organising nodes (physical venues) for the streaming events DIAL (08) & TANKMAN TANGO (09); being part of the organising team of the CYPOSIUM, an online symposium on cyberformance hosted mainly on Waterwheel’s videoconferencing/media mixing system the Tap (12); coordinating WATERWHEEL WORLD WATER DAY SYMPOSIUM (the 2nd edition on 22/03/13 is a 24h-event with 100+ artists, scientists & activists from all continents); curating the international exhibition CONVERGENCE/DIVERGENCE for WEAD (Women Environmental Artists Directory) (12) with an online symposium with its participants.
+She has collaborated with artists from around the world, organising nodes (physical venues) for the streaming events DIAL (08) & TANKMAN TANGO (09); being part of the organising team of the CYPOSIUM, an online symposium on cyberformance hosted mainly on Waterwheel’s videoconferencing/media mixing system the Tap (12); coordinating WATERWHEEL WORLD WATER DAY SYMPOSIUM with artists, scientists & activists from all continents (E-BOOK download); curating the international exhibition CONVERGENCE/DIVERGENCE for WEAD (Women Environmental Artists Directory) (12) with an online symposium with its participants.